libsidplayfp/VICE-testprogs/C64/raminitpattern/readme.txt

-- first come two pages with 128 bytes $ff, then 128 bytes $00... followed by two pages with 128 bytes $99, then 128 bytes $66. very few random bytes, mostly in the last byte of each page. (this seems to match the pattern HOXS64 uses)
+- first come two pages with 128 bytes $ff, then 128 bytes $00... followed by two pages with 128 bytes $99, then 128 bytes $66. very few random bytes, mostly in the last byte of each page.

   -raminitstartvalue    255
   -raminitvalueinvert   128
   -raminitpatterninvert 0       (the $99/$66 stuff is not produced)

-C64G PAL (flavioweb) (ASSY: ???, RAM: ???)

-- repeating 00,00,ff,ff,ff,ff,00,00 pattern

-  -raminitstartvalue    0
-  -raminitvalueinvert   4
-  -raminitpatterninvert 0       (pattern starts with 4 zeros instead of 2)
+  this seems to match the pattern HOXS64 uses

 C64reloaded (gpz)